openaps/AndroidAPSdocs/docs/EN/Module/module.rst

 What to do while waiting for modules
 ============================================
-It sometimes takes a while until all module are together.
+It sometimes takes a while until all modules are together.
 But no worries, there are a lot of things you can do while waiting.
 It is NECESSARY to check and where approporiate adapt basal rates (BR), insulin-carbration (IC), insulin-sensitivity-factores (ISF), etc. And if already possible, open loop is a good way to test the system, you don't have to wait for it i.e. until you have a loopable pump.

 You can keep on reading through the docs here, get in touch with other loopers online or offline, read what other loopers write (even if you have to be careful, not everything is correct or good for you to reproduce.